COVID-19 vaccines are in widespread use. Now we need to be even more vigilant to keep the coronavirus suppressed using what we have.

 Numerous healthcare workers have died of COVID-19, as have many other workers who were required to work in settings that were both virus-rich and solvent-rich.

 This web-page is updated regularly and always ends with a date.
 The logic supporting the thoughts is being made universally available.
-If that makes anyone uncomfortable they have the option of removing alcohol vapours from any work environment they control.
+If that makes any employer uncomfortable they have the option of removing alcohol vapours from any work environment they control.

 Now we can return to what I consider to be the most pressing question.